ydjoel/SolarSatGround/README.md

 We're using 2 sources of data in our analysis,

 1. Land Based GHI data is sourced from [Solcast website](https://solcast.com/).
-    a.
+..a.
 Register at Solcast and you will be provided some free credits.
-    b.
+..b.
 The free credits would suffice for recreating this, since analysis is done only for one city (dublin).
-    c.
+..c.
 The request would have the following City Name (Dublin here), Time Period ( 7 years here) and Parameters (GHI here).

 2. Satellite Based GHI data is collected from [Climate Data Store (CDS) website](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) by making API Calls.